NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2016-04-29-discourse-as-a-blog-comment-service-on-freebsd-without-docker.md

     Installing ruby-2.3.1...
     Installed ruby-2.3.1 to /home/discourse/.rubies/ruby-2.3.1

+__Note 1:__ I had <code>lang/gcc-4.8.5_2</code> installed on my system which caused a lot of trouble for me.
+Remove it before you install the new Ruby, or bundler spits out these errors while building native extensions such as libv8:

+    current directory:
+    /usr/home/discourse/discourse/vendor/bundle/ruby/2.3.0/gems/unf_ext-0.0.7.1/ext/unf_ext
+    make "DESTDIR="
+    compiling unf.cc
+    g++: error: unrecognized command line option '-Wshorten-64-to-32' g++: error: unrecognized command line option '-Wdivision-by-zero' g++: error: unrecognized command line option '-Wextra-tokens'
+    *** Error code 1

+This happens because when we build Ruby it mix up compilers.

+__Note 2:__ Looks like the new version of Discourse (<code>1.6.4</code>) pulls in a new dependency called <code>rmmseg-cpp</code> which requires gcc (I know!
+I hate Ruby, Rails and friends, too).
+Remove gcc, proceed with the installation.
+When the bundle install failed, reinstall gcc again (it can stay till your next Ruby installation for Discourse) and resume the installation instructions.

 After successful installation of the new Ruby, let's see if it gets picked up by chruby.
 After installing new Rubies, you must restart the shell before chruby can recognize them:

     (DISCOURSE) $ exit